Avalanche-io/sled/README.md

 err = sl.Get("key", &right_value_type)
 ```

-Conditional setting of a key.
+Setting a key conditionally.
 SetIfNil will only assign the value if the key is not already set.

 `SetIfNil(string, interface{}) bool`

-Dealt a key.
+Deleting a key.

 `Delete(string) (interface{}, bool)`